kanishk-469/E-commerce/README.md

 The backend is built with Node.js, Express.js , MongoDB
 , ensuring with a secure and scalable syatem with proper routing, authentication and database management(Our data would present remotely).

-## Main Components Only of application
+## Main Components Only, of application

 ### 1.Product Listing Component